 Soon enough, I was beginning to adjust to the practicum aspect of the program.
 I also befriended a nurse who was on her own practicum, and she made my time at the centre very positive.
 Her presence made me realize that we are all continuously learning and mistakes are necessary to gain competence and build confidence.
 She was definitely a saving grace and someone who reminded me to make the most out of this practicum experience.

 And just like that my practicum was over and this educational adventure came to a close.
 Was it worth it?
 Most definitely.
-I learned valuable lessons as a student, met some of the nicest people I will ever meet, had instructors who opened my mind and heart, and learned with classmates who pushed me in directions that allowed me to flourish.
+I learned valuable lessons on my journey as a CMHAW student, met some of the nicest people I will ever meet, had instructors who opened my mind and heart, and learned with classmates who pushed me in directions that allowed me to flourish.
 It has been a privilege to see them flourish as well.
 If anything, it is a beautiful kind of magic.
 To those who have read these blogs, thank you.
 All the best to those at the end of their program and to those just starting.
 I would also like to remind you, yes you, to stay hydrated.